 4. Despite these gains, many countries, particularly developing countries, still face considerable challenges, and some have fallen further behind.
 Inequalities within many countries have increased dramatically.
 Women, representing half of the world’s population, as well as indigenous peoples and the vulnerable continue to be excluded from participating fully in the economy.
 While the Monterrey agenda has not yet been fully implemented, new challenges have arisen, and enormous unmet needs remain for the achievement of sustainable development.
 The 2008 world financial and economic crisis exposed risks and vulnerabilities in the international financial and economic system.
 Global growth rates are now below pre-crisis levels.
 Shocks from financial and economic crises, conflict, natural disasters, and disease outbreaks spread rapidly in our highly interconnected world.
 Environmental degradation, climate change, and other environmental risks threaten to undermine past successes and future prospects.
 We need to ensure that our development efforts enhance resilience in the face of these threats.

 5. Solutions can be found, including through strengthening public policies, regulatory frameworks and finance at all levels, unlocking the transformative potential of people and the private sector, and incentivizing changes in financing as well as consumption and production patterns to support sustainable development.
-We recognize that appropriate incentives, strengthening national and international policy environments and regulatory frameworks and their coherence, harnessing the potential of science, technology and innovation, closing technology gaps and scaling up capacity building at all levels are essential for the shift towards sustainable development and poverty eradication.
+We recognize that appropriate incentives, strengthening national and international policy environments and regulatory frameworks and their coherence, harnessing the potential of STI, closing technology gaps and scaling up capacity-building at all levels are essential for the shift towards sustainable development and poverty eradication.
 We reaffirm the importance of freedom, human rights, and national sovereignty, good governance, rule of law, peace and security, combatting corruption at all levels and in all its forms, and effective, accountable, and inclusive democratic institutions at the sub-national, national and international levels as central to enable the effective, efficient and transparent mobilization and use of resources.
-We also reaffirm all the principles of the Rio Declaration on Environment and Development, as well as the universal values expressed in the United Nations Millennium Declaration.
+We also reaffirm all the principles of the Rio Declaration on Environment and Development.

 6. We reaffirm that achieving gender equality, empowering all women and girls, and the full realization of their human rights are essential to achieving sustained, inclusive, and equitable economic growth and sustainable development.
 We reiterate the need for gender mainstreaming, including targeted actions and investments in the formulation and implementation of all financial, economic, environmental and social policies.
-We recommit to adopt and strengthen sound policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls at all levels, ensure women’s equal rights, access and opportunities for participation and leadership in the economy and to eliminate gender-based violence and discrimination in all its form.
+We recommit to adopt and strengthen sound policies and enforceable legislation and transformative actions for the promotion of gender equality and women’s and girls’ empowerment at all levels, ensure women’s equal rights, access and opportunities for participation and leadership in the economy and to eliminate gender-based violence and discrimination in all its form.

 7. We recognize that investing in children and youth is critical to achieving inclusive, equitable and sustainable development for present and future generations, and we recognize the need to support countries that face particular challenges to make the requisite investments in this area.
 We reaffirm the vital importance of promoting and protecting the rights of all children, and ensuring that no child is left behind.